fob912/linkLoadr/README.md

 # linkLoadr
 Tool to populate a text file with Deezer links

+# Disclaimer
+I am not a good programmer/coder.
+My code is probably terrible and can be done a lot better.
+Don't make me more depressed than I already am.

 # How to Use
 Double click exe.
 Type artist.
 It will try to find it.
 Press y or n if it found it.
 Do for all artists.
 Type exit when done.
 Drink copious amounts of alcohol with every use.